Sweet and spicy Watermelon Salsa. You’ll love the sweet watermelon and peaches paired with the spicy onion and jalapeño!

 If you’re not sure how to pick a juicy watermelon, start by picking it up to judge the weight.
 A good watermelon is heavy for its size because it’s full of juice.

 Cut the watermelon into quarters, then slice off the rind.
 Use a sharp knife to chop the melon into bite sized pieces.
+(Use our guide on how to cut a watermelon for best tips and tricks).

 Next, prepare the peaches.
 Use a paring knife or a vegetable peeler to peel the skin off the peaches before you slice them.
 If the skin is difficult to peel off, try soaking the peach in hot water for a few seconds to loosen it.